songbiaoself/SuperHotSwap/README.md

 Supports hot update of source code files in .class files and jar packages.
 ![img.png](img/jar-hotswap.png)

+7. Batch Hot Update

+Supports hot updating of selected directories or files in the IDEA Project window and the Git change log window.

 ## Install hot update patches
 Limitations of hot-like updates